Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/16/2021 (Day 47)

+- 👩‍💻 Continued to chip away at the React grocery list app - started working on the list creation portion, but my brain was noooot firing on all cylinders, so I didn't get as much done as I would have liked.
+Hoping I get a good night's sleep tonight and tomorrow is better! 😴

 ## 6/15/2021 (Day 46)

 - 👩‍💻 Kept working on React grocery list app - got CRUD functionality for stores working, yay!
 Also attempted to come up with a plan for organizing components...which I sort of implemented, but also turned into kind of a mess 😂 So far I've learned quite a bit about routing and state management! 👍